bmannakee/caller_paper/paper.md

 - Mutect2, FreeBayes and others are haplotype based callers
 - Callers with site specific variant probabilities generate them either from other samples or through deep sequencing (deepSNV,EBCall,LoLoPicker).
 They are essentially generating a site specific sequencing error model, not a site specific probability of mutation
-- Need to think about how the method applies to UMI (barcode) based sequencing, which are mostly deep targeted MuSE is continuous time markov evolutionary model, still assuming no biological difference in site specific mutation probability
+- Need to think about how the method applies to UMI (barcode) based sequencing, which are mostly deep targeted MuSE is continuous time markov evolutionary model, still assuming no biological difference in site specific mutation probability[@Fan2016]
 - very little attention to the statistical model, either in competition or development
 - there is useful biology.....
     - [@Temko2018] links between mutational processes and driver mutations
     - [@VandenEynden2017] mutational signature critical for estimating selection
     - [@Kandoth2013,@Alexandrov2013a] Underlying mutational processes generate tumor and tumor type specific mutation signatures
-    - [@Fan2016] (MuSE), not here but somewhere
 - Rather than using a constant probability for mutation, as other variant callers do, we convert that to an average or expected mutation probability, and compute the probability conditional on context and genome composition
 - Poisson models make similar assumptions about the probability of an allele at a site.
 (Illumina technical note https://www.illumina.com/Documents/products/technotes/technote_somatic_variant_caller.pdf).
 - we simulate neutral tumor evolution, and assign vafs using a Beta(1,6) distribution